btipling/fe/README.md

 # Fe
-Fe is a fuzzy file finder in rust.
-Use Fe to find files by their names.
+Fe is a sophisticated, yet simple to use file listing utility.
+Use Fe to list files in a directory or to recursively find files by their names using a fuzzy pattern.
 Fe's speeds are comparable to find, and often times faster.

 ## Installation